 About the Show

-Recut is a twice-weekly podcast taking a closer look at one of the stories we’re covering at 89.3 WFPL News Louisville, with the reporter who covered it.
+Recut is a weekly podcast taking a closer look at one of the stories we’re covering at 89.3 WFPL News Louisville, with the reporter who covered it.
 We pull back the curtain on the news process, show our work and break down the story.
-New episodes every Tuesday and Thursday.

 By 89.3 WFPL News